canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

 ## Instead of lots of `if`'s to find a value, use an array of `Func`

 Replace consecutive `if` statements to find a value with an array of `Func` or small choice functions.
-Then, pick the first value different from a default value or `null`.
+Then, pick the first result different from a default value or `null`.
 You can find this code when finding a value among multiple choices.

 Before,